kleveross/ormb/docs/README.md

 ### ormb save

-`ormb save` will store the model files in the current directory into the local cache and simultaneously parses `ormbfile.yaml` to get the model metadata.
+`ormb save` will store the model files in the model directory into the local cache and simultaneously parses `ormbfile.yaml` to get the model metadata.
 The model will be converted to the following format:

 ```go
 type Model struct {